 Today, every boy in 1st – 5th grade received a red folder containing his required summer reading and math assignments.

 The folders contain all the information your son will need in order to complete his required summer work.
-In contrast to previous years, all required math assignments are contained within the red folder.
-If you would like for your son to have additional math practice, he may login to Dreambox (rising 2nd–4th), IXL (rising 2nd–6th), or Mangahigh (rising 6th) using his username and password found on the front pocket of the folder.
-For your convenience, we have included links to each program via the Quicklinks menu at the top of the PDS website.
+Just as last year, all required math assignments are contained within the red folder.
+If you would like for your son to have additional math practice, he may login to Dreambox (rising 2nd–4th) or IXL (rising 2nd–6th) using his username and password found on the front pocket of the folder.